 The initial cost for the Ring system is $199.
 Monitoring packages are priced either by the month or the year.
 The Protect Basic Plan starts at $3 a month or $30 a year per camera.
 The Protect Plus Plan begins at $10 a month or $100 a year and provides service for an unlimited number of cameras.

-The Nest Basic equipment package starts at $399.
+The Nest Secure equipment package starts at $399.
 Services range from $19 a month for a 3-year contract (via Brinks) or you have the option of a month-to-month monitoring for $29.
 Cellular service fees apply to both packages.

-The basic Ring system includes the hub, keypad, two door/window sensors, and a motion detector.
+The Ring Alarm system includes the hub, keypad, two door/window sensors, and a motion detector.
 Ring offers a variety of devices including indoor/outdoor security cameras, video doorbells, and floodlights for outdoors.
 Prices for the cameras range in price from $200 to $250.
 Solar panels, chargers, and accessories are also available.

 With Nest, you get a Guard hub, two key fobs, and two door/window motion sensors for the $399 price tag.
 Additional devices can be purchased including the Nest thermostat, indoor/outdoor cameras, and environmental detectors and sensors.